dryu99/boonwegig-pub/README.md

 - [x] figure out how to reduce chatgpt costs
 - [ ] handle venue location address in data extractiobn?
 - [x] handle donation ticket case for price
-- [ ] add city and country to venue model
+- [x] add city and country to venue model
 - [ ] save some data from showdeerocks and validate schemas are okay (just pick a few, too many venues rn and they dont have insta ids)
+- [ ] fix logger
+- [ ] review chatgpt prompt. try to optimize and figure out how we can track logs of responses from it
+- [ ] come up with chatgpt cost calculator for my usage
+  - right now it's about 5 cents per post? double check
 - [ ] do an initial scrape!!!
 - [ ] set up vps
 - [ ] set up cron jobs